alphagov/paas-cf/README.md

 This lock is acquired at the beginning and released the end of all the pipeline if it finishes successfully.

-In occasions it might be required to check the state or force the release of the lock.
-For that you can manually trigger the jobs `pipeline-check-lock` and `pipeline-release-lock` in the job group `Operator`.
+To check the state or force the release of the lock, you can manually trigger the jobs `pipeline-check-lock` and `pipeline-release-lock` in the job group `Operator`.

+## Optional flags
-## Optionally override the branch used by pipelines
+### Override the branch used by pipelines

-All of the pipeline scripts honour a
+All the pipeline scripts honour a
 `BRANCH` environment variable which allows you to override the git branch used within the pipeline.
 This is useful for development and code review: